How to use the Swiss pension system to maximise your future income and minimise your taxes

 Maximising Your Second Pillar

 Before contributing any capital in to your Second Pillar you should seek advice.
 You have options available for you here as well.
 Most people simply add this amount to their current employers pension but there could be a more effective way of investing this capital.
-Also you must keep in mind that this is a pension and not accessible until 64 if you are female and 65 for men.
+Also you must keep in mind that this is a pension and not accessible until retirement.